jenkins-infra/status/content/issues/2025-02-19-maintenance-azure-privatek8s-1-30.md

   - github-comment-ops
 section: issue
 ---

 [Final Message]
-Upgrade went well, just had to wait for the infra.ci mounting volume : `Warning  FailedAttachVolume  5m35s  attachdetach-controller  Multi-Attach error for volume "jenkins-infra-pv" Volume is already exclusively attached to one node and can't be attached to another` but seems faster than before.
+Upgrade went well.
+Had to wait for the infra.ci mounting volume : `Warning  FailedAttachVolume  5m35s  attachdetach-controller  Multi-Attach error for volume "jenkins-infra-pv" Volume is already exclusively attached to one node and can't be attached to another` but seems faster than before.

 [Initial Message]